harrycornell/Research-Project/README.md

 ### 6.1 Route Decision Questionnaire Responses

 The results for the questionnaire were gathered from a pilot study using the class as subjects.
 The different route attributes had their respective Score and Ranking attributes averaged.
 The Low/High value for each attribute was taken by using the value that had the majority of the responses.
 The averaged information is shown below.
 A higher Score attribute value showed that the attribute was more important.
 A lower Ranking for the attribute showed that the attribute was more important when compared to the other attributes.
+As can be seen below, the presence of competeing gangs was ranked with the highest importance, lending support to Hypothesis 2.

 | Attribute | Score | Low/High | Ranking |
 | --- | --- | --- | --- |